My rating: 4 of 5 stars

 Austen herself died young.
 Her final novel, Persuasion, gives evidence that she might have taken her techniques much further—she might have arrived at the 20th century by the mid-19th, as Woolf allows in her aforementioned essay: “She would have been the forerunner of Henry James and of Proust—but enough.”
 Not enough: we should say she would have been the forerunner of Woolf as well.

 In conclusion, I can sympathize with Austen’s critics.
 I am lost in admiration for her technical developments in the art of the novel, but her novels themselves, for me, always seem to lack something, something her contemporaries and descendants in the English novel possess, whether the grit and explosive imagination of Dickens, the visionary passion and anger of the Brontës, the philosophical breadth of George Eliot, the mystic prose-poetry of Woolf—even if some of them, Eliot and Woolf particularly, couldn’t have done it without her precedent.
-Yet, pace Armstrong and some other left anti-Janeites who might dismiss the very idea of the inner life as bourgeois, neoliberal, or otherwise oppressive, never mind literature that represents it, we may not want to be too quick to dismiss an aesthetic that turns into ethical self-inquiry and cultural dispute what once was open violence.
+Yet, pace Armstrong and some other left anti-Janeites who might disparage the very idea of the inner life as bourgeois, neoliberal, or otherwise oppressive, never mind literature that represents it, we may not want to be too quick to dismiss an aesthetic that turns into ethical self-inquiry and cultural dispute what once was open violence.

 If you would like to support my work, you might please buy, read, and review Portraits and Ashes or The Ecstasy of Michaela (or even just pledge via email to exchange a free ebook for an honest public review).
 Thanks for reading!